 Benefits provided.
-Employees who retire at or after age 65 (54 for protective occupation employees, 62 for elected officials and State executive participants) are entitled to receive an unreduced retirement benefit.
+Employees who retire at or after age 65 (54 for protective occupation employees, 62 for elected officials and State executive participants, if hired on or before 12/31/2016) are entitled to receive an unreduced retirement benefit.
 The factors influencing the benefit are: (1) final average earnings, (2) years of creditable service, and (3) a formula factor.

-NOTES TO FINANCIAL STATEMENTS As of and for the Year Ended December 31, 2017
+NOTES TO FINANCIAL STATEMENTS As of and for the Year Ended December 31, 2018